pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 ## The code

 We will use a vector class to store the various properties of a body and a Body class to store the current state.
-A Body has three variable properties; position, velocity, acceleratio and one fixed scalar property; mass:
+A Body has three variable properties; position, velocity, acceleration and one fixed scalar property; mass:

 The class looks like this: